 A study into mobile payments shows that 27.2% of all global online transactions made in the first quarter of 2015, happened using a smartphone or tablet.

 The figures, published by Adyen, a multinational payment company show that in the last few months of 2014, when spending is traditionally high, 25.8% of transactions were through a mobile device.

 Mobile usage has been growing all over the world, with mobile traffic now accounting for more than 30% of total internet traffic globally.
-If your site is already well-optimised for search engines, there are only a few additional things which you need to consider when optimising for mobile search.
-With this Mobile Friendly SEO Audit, your website’s mobile configuration, site design and structure will be evaluated from the perspective of mobile search to ensure that visitors who access your site from mobile devices have an experience optimised for the device they are using.
+If your website is already well-optimised for search engines, there are only a few additional things which you need to consider when optimising for mobile search.
+With this audit, your website's mobile configuration, website design and structure will be evaluated from the perspective of mobile search to ensure that visitors who access your website from mobile devices have an experience optimised for the device they are using.

 By splitting these figures into regions, figures show that 26.7% of US online transactions were mobile, compared to 28.6% in Europe.